 - Supporting with activities to help the patient recover and rehabilitate, for example exercise such as going for walks; and maintaining social connections.

-- Patients who live in the Brisbane area are discharged directly to their home or to that of their locally- based support person.
-Patients who live in near- regional areas need to stay nearby and accessible to the PAH for about 4 to 8 weeks.
+- Patients who live in the Brisbane area are discharged directly to their home or to that of their locally-based support person.
+Patients who live in near-regional areas need to stay nearby and accessible to the PAH for about 6 to 8 weeks.
 Patients from more distant regional areas usually start their temporary relocation to Brisbane before the transplant.
 The distant regional patients stay in Brisbane for 12 weeks after their transplant.
-They are then discharged to their regional home if they can be safely managed from there.
+During these times a support person is required.

-- All new liver transplant patients attend the Monday morning ground floor Outpatient Liver Transplant Clinics in the Arts Building or the Main Hospital Building during the first 12 months after their transplant.
-Patients are told which clinic to attend.
+- All new liver transplant patients attend the Monday morning Outpatient Liver Transplant Clinic located in Building 15 from the main Hospital, on level 2 during the first 12 months after their transplant.

 - From the second year after their transplants onwards, patients attend the Wednesday morning clinics either at Burke St or by Telehealth.